 This page summarises the larger, multiple-forecourt operators who can be found on the a-road network.
 As this site only lists services which are signposted as such from a major road, other operators who are confined to other areas aren't included.

-A summary of the larger, multiple forecourt, operators on the A-road network, covered on this site.
-Other large operators may exist but are confined to urban areas not covered on this site.
-In addition the major fuel brands have/had their own corporate sites for these see BP Express, TCS, Star Services, ROC and Shell, although the major fuel companies are now selling off significant numbers of sites to independent operators.
+Major fuel brands have or did have their own corporate sites.
+For these see BP Express, TCS, Star Services, ROC and Shell.
+The major fuel companies are now selling off significant numbers of sites to independent operators.

-Unlike the full Motorway Services operators, which run everything self branded or franchised, these operators generally operate the fuel forecourt and associated shop/cafe, which explains the wide use of franchise convenience shop brands.
-All other facilities are ground leased to independent operators (i.e. motels and restaurants).
+Unlike the full motorway service area operators, which run everything self-branded or franchised, these a-road operators generally operate the fuel forecourt and associated shop/café, which explains the wide use of franchised convenience shop brands.
+Some other facilities, such as motels and restaurants, are ground-leased to independent operators.

 The Co-operative Group

 - Cirencester (A417)